Labrador Retriever Grooming Information

 Labrador Retriever care

-Labrador owners face dryness on their dog’s skin or mane caused by excessive exposure to sunlight, certain over-the-counter medications, or climate changes.
-It can lead to skin problems like dermatitis or even worse if it becomes severe enough.
+Labrador owners may experience dryness in their dog’s skin or mane caused by excessive exposure to sunlight, certain over-the-counter medications, or climate changes.
+This condition can lead to skin problems like dermatitis or even worse if it becomes severe enough.

 To counter these effects, you can use a quality conditioner when you bathe your dog; otherwise, you can try applying coconut oil once weekly or so after brushing his coat thoroughly.